johndwill/best_meal/README.md

 * The dishes in the menu.json file may appear in any order.
 * All dollar amounts will be integers.

+**Submission Details**
+* Code in any language of your choosing.
+* Please have solutions to me by the end of the day on Monday; if you need a bit more time, just reach out and let me know, and we'll discuss it.

 **Scoring**</br>